 Key West Beaches are generally open.
-It is possible that beaches may be closed as a precautionary measure if there is a holiday or festival that draws a large crowd from the mainland of Florida.
-Case in point - Beaches are closed from July 2 and will reopen July 7, 2020, during the 4th of July holiday period. #keywestbeachesclosed
+It is possible that beaches may be closed as a precautionary measure if there is a holiday or festival that draws a large crowd from the mainland of Florida. #keywestbeachesclosed

 Yes.
 Most Key West Restaurants are open to dine in for seating to 50% capacity.
 Many restaurants have outdoor seating.
 Reservations are recommended due to limited capacity.
-Many Key West restaurants have bars.
+Many Key West restaurants have bars and serve alcohol.
 You can order drinks to be served at your dining table.
 You cannot sit at the bar and drink.
 You cannot walk around a restaurant carrying a drink.

 We are happy to help you make a restaurant reservation.
 You must wear a face mask or facial covering when you enter a restaurant.
 Once you are seated at your table you may take if off.
 If you get up from the table to walk to the restroom or anywhere in the restaurant, you must put on your mask.